Scenic USA - Arkansas

 Photos by Ben Prepelka

-Buffalo River Outfitters America's first national river, and one of the few remaining rivers in the lower 48 states without dams, was established in 1977.
+America's first national river, and one of the few remaining rivers in the lower 48 states without dams, was established Canoe Outfitters - Buffalo National Scenic River, Ponca, Arkansas in 1977.
 In northern Arkansas, the Buffalo National River is surrounded by 95,000 acres of parkland.
 The Buffalo River, originating in the Boston Mountains of the Ozarks, weaves its way for 150 miles to join the White River.
-On it eastward journey, the clear waters drop nearly 2,000 feet and create the most scenic river valley in Arkansas.
+On its eastward journey, the clear waters drop nearly 2000 feet and create the most scenic river valley in Arkansas.

-River Bluffs Canoe and rafting trips on the Buffalo are viewed as legendary among serious paddlers.
-Some sections of the river are smooth enough for a family outing.
-With over 30 trails, don't expect to see any crowds.
+Among serious paddlers, River Cliffs - Buffalo National Scenic River, Ponca, Arkansas canoe and rafting trips on the Buffalo are considered legendary.
+Some sections of the river are smooth enough for a family outing, creating a summer vacation filled with countless memories.
+With over 30 trails, don't expect to encounter any crowds.
 Backpackers, traveling the valley floor, can't help to be inspired by the surrounding bluffs, some as high as 440 feet.
-The 175 foot falls at Hemmed-In Hollow can put on quite a show with spring rains.
+Although it's a serious hike, the 175 foot falls at Hemmed-In Hollow can put on quite a show with spring rains.

 All Rights Reserved